komiya-atsushi/zipzop/README.en.md

 ----

  - [zlib](http://www.zlib.net/)
-   - deflate Used to restore files in compressed archives.
+   - deflate is used to decompress files in compressed archives.

  - [git](https://git-scm.com/)
- - [zopfli](https://github.com/google/zopfli) It is used to get the source code of zopfli.
+   - It is used to get the source code of [zopfli](https://github.com/google/zopfli).

 How to use